 Luan, Vaswani, and Parmar are joined by a small group of employees with previous experience at both Google and DeepMind.
 The personnel who make up Adept’s team of nine leaders includes:

-- Adept AI is a machine learning research and product lab.
-The company is building general intelligence based on the creative collaboration between humans and computers.
+• Company Overview: Adept AI is a machine learning research and product lab with a focus on building general intelligence through creative collaboration between humans and computers.

 Read Next: History of OpenAI, AI Business Models, AI Economy.